-One of Computype’s largest customers is a highly regulated medical device company that specializes in automated platform innovation for diagnosing various forms of cancer.
+One of Computype’s largest customers is a highly regulated medical device company that specialises in automated platform innovation for diagnosing various forms of cancer.
 Early on, tissue processing had been accomplished manually, but efficiency was lacking, motivating the shift towards automation.

 New and improved analytical equipment was soon developed by internal experts, and as a result, plans to incorporate barcoding and identification services were deemed necessary.
 This is when Computype was contacted to assist in developing identification and tracking services that would support a more automated means of processing.
 A development like this would support strategic growth and provide faster, more accurate diagnoses.

-Initially, the process utilized for diagnosing various forms of cancer was to first collect cell samples, then lay the collected cells on a microscope slide, and lastly flood the sample with different types of stain or reagents.
+Initially, the process utilised for diagnosing various forms of cancer was to first collect cell samples, then lay the collected cells on a microscope slide, and lastly flood the sample with different types of stain or reagents.

-The reaction of these proprietary stains resulted in different cancer cells to change colors, providing researchers the ability to diagnose the form of cancer in the respective cells.
+The reaction of these proprietary stains resulted in different cancer cells to change colours, providing researchers the ability to diagnose the form of cancer in the respective cells.
 Although this process was functional and accurate, an interest emerged to integrate to a more efficient and automated way of handling and processing all while ensuring the high degree of accuracy was sustained.

-Through much innovation and development, a platform was designed that provided an automated way of testing cancer cells through utilization of a carousel-like machine.
+Through much innovation and development, a platform was designed that provided an automated way of testing cancer cells through utilisation of a carousel-like machine.
 Today, histology slides are inserted into an instrument, proper test protocol is performed as the specimens rotate through the carousel, and the sample is then ready for the pathologist to screen under a microscope.

 Though this solution provides the automatic element of sample processing while also enabling pathologists to better perform their job functions, determining a way to identify samples while keeping them protected from stains and reagents still posed a challenge.

-It was quickly determined that using a standardized barcode wasn’t a feasible option, as a label was needed that would not only assist in identifying the sample, but also prevent the harsh reagents from flowing over the entire slide, all while remaining unaffected throughout processing.
+It was quickly determined that using a standardised barcode wasn’t a feasible option, as a label was needed that would not only assist in identifying the sample, but also prevent the harsh reagents from flowing over the entire slide, all while remaining unaffected throughout processing.

 Understanding the value of each unique sample and the process involved to ensure an accurate and efficient diagnosis, Computype engineers worked for an extensive period of time developing and testing over ninety different versions of an innovated barcode label.